phongduong/my-portfolio/data/posts/copy-event.md

 ## Example

-In this example, you will reverse the words in the `paragraph` when the user copies the text and paste it to the `textarea`.
+In this example, you reverse the words in the `paragraph` when the user copies the text and paste it to the `textarea`.
 You are going to create two elements: a `paragraph` and a `textarea`.

 ```pug
 p Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Morbi et dolor magna.
 Curabitur mauris eros, scelerisque eleifend odio in, luctus mattis lorem.